-Boiler Flue Regulations ensure that every installation is carried out safely, allowing Carbon Monoxide and other toxic gases to escape without putting others in danger.
-A boiler flue can be horizontal or vertical, but the position will need to be discussed and decided between you and your installer.
+Boiler Flue Regulations help ensure that installations are carried out safely.
+Carbon Monoxide and other toxic gases can escape without putting others in danger because of these regulations.
+A boiler flue can be horizontal or vertical.
+However, the position will need to be discussed and decided between you and your installer.

 Other regulations include your property’s boundary line – the distance between this and your boiler flue will need to be at least 60cm, as well as being at least 2.1m off the ground

 Knowing your way around these Boiler Flue Regulations can really help with the planning stage of your new installation.

 You’ll get answers to all those burning questions you might be afraid to ask in this article, like ‘What does a boiler flue do?‘, ‘What installation restrictions are there?‘ and ‘Will I need an engineer?‘

 Boiler Flue Regulations are put in place for health and safety reasons.
 They’re more than just a black duct sticking out of your house – they also keep us safe from harmful gases.